-Walk amongst the giants
+Walk Amongst the Giants

-During your hike, you’ll see a unique array of wildlife, including birds, squirrels and deer who call the forest home.
+During your hike, you’ll see a unique array of wildlife, including birds, squirrels, and deer who call the forest home.
 If you’re lucky, you might see endangered species such as the coho salmon or the northern spotted owl.
 At the very least, you’ll probably come across a banana slug!

-Due to Muir Woods’ popularity, advance reservations are required for both vehicle parking (an $8 fee) and shuttle rides (a $3 fee for riders 16 and older).
+Due to Muir Woods’ popularity, reservations are required for both vehicle parking (an $8 fee) and shuttle rides (a $3 fee for riders 16 and older).
 Please note that these reservation fees are in addition to the $10 park entrance fee.
 Marin Transit provides shuttle service to Muir Woods from Sausalito, Marin City, and Mill Valley (Route 66) on all weekends and holidays and during select peak weekdays.